Kepler's Supernova: Supernova remnant

-The supernova remnant of SN 1604, Kepler’s Star, was discovered in 1941 at the Mount Wilson Observatory as a dim nebula with a brightness of 19 mag.
+The supernova remnant of SN 1604, Kepler's Star, was discovered in 1941 at the Mount Wilson Observatory as a dim nebula with a brightness of 19 mag.
 Only filaments can be seen in visible light, but it is a strong radio and X-ray source.
 Its diameter is 4 arc min.
 Distance estimates place it between 3 and more than 7 kiloparsecs (10,000 to 23,000 lightyears), with the current consensus being a distance of 5±1 kpc, as of 2021.

 The available evidence supports a type Ia supernova as the source of this remnant, which is the result of a carbon-oxygen white dwarf interacting with a companion star.
 The integrated X-ray spectrum resembles that of Tycho's supernova remnant, a type Ia supernova.
 The abundance of oxygen relative to iron in the remnant of SN 1604 is roughly solar, whereas a core-collapse scenario should produce a much higher abundance of oxygen.
 No surviving central source has been identified, which is consistent with a type Ia event.
 Finally, the historical records for the brightness of this event are consistent with type Ia supernovae.

 There is evidence for interaction of the supernova ejecta with circumstellar matter from the progenitor star, which is unexpected for type Ia but has been observed in some cases.
 A bow shock located to the north of this system is believed to have been created by mass loss prior to the explosion.
 Observations of the remnant are consistent with the interaction of a supernova with a bipolar planetary nebula that belonged to one or both of the progenitor stars.
 The remnant is not spherically symmetric, which is likely due to the progenitor being a runaway star system.
 The bow shock is caused by the interaction of the advancing stellar wind with the interstellar medium.
-A remnant rich in nitrogen and silica indicate the system consisted of a white dwarf with an evolved companion that had likely already passed through the asymptotic giant branch stage.
+A remnant rich in nitrogen and silicon indicates that the system consisted of a white dwarf with an evolved companion that had likely already passed through the asymptotic giant branch stage.